bharathappali/bharathappali/README.md

 ### Hello visitor, I'm bharathappali 👋 .
-Thanks for coming here.
+Thanks for visiting.

 <!--
 **bharathappali/bharathappali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.